CodeSmith18/BIT-KART/README.md

 ## Issues and Bug Reports

-If you encounter any issues or would like to report a bug, please use the [issue tracker](https://github.com/your-username/bit-kart/issues) on GitHub.
+If you encounter any issues or would like to report a bug, please use the [issue tracker](https://github.com/CodeSmith18/BIT-KART/issues) on GitHub.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments